leancodepl/flutter-at-mini/labs/week6/README.md

 Then, use the new classes to navigate between pages:
 - In `HomePage`, implement navigating to one of the lists
-- In `_PokemonEntryTile`, implement navigating to the pokemon details page
+- In your usages of `PokemonList`, implement navigating to the pokemon details pages

 ## Task 2 – data serialization & equality